 Every semester, the Writing Program offers at least one section of Writing 101: "Writing in the Liberal Arts" that has been prepared with multilingual writers in mind.
 We encourage you to enroll in this section, which examines issues where politics, society, and language intersect, and offers strategies for success in your academic writing tasks at Davidson.

 We also encourage you to discuss drafts of your written work with peer tutors in the Writing Center.
 At the center, tutors consult with writers about anything related to the process of composing, including gathering thoughts, reading critically, framing claims and ideas, refashioning sentences and revising robustly.

-For specialized tutoring in English language writing, you can schedule 50-minute sessions with Professor Rebecca Fernandez, coordinator of multilingual writing and assistant professor of rhetoric and writing studies.
+For specialized tutoring in English language writing, you can schedule 50-minute sessions with Fangzhi He, coordinator of multilingual writing.